SonicOriginalSoftware/daft/README.md

 # What is this?

-Have you been looking for a place to throw your git repositories that isn't in the cloud - kept on-prem?
+Have you been looking for a place to throw your git repositories (cloud or on-prem) and finding the current options lackluster?

 But you also need an automated CI/CD solution?